Manuel-GG-89/serverless-cqrs-es-core/README.md

   - Before developing any line of code, the behavior that the software should have for each case must be identified.
 The greatest amount of feedback from the users who will use the system (which are a fundamental part of this phase) must be taken into account, or, in the case of a new system, a consistent idea of ​​what is expected to be achieved, in order to define the specifications mentioned above.

-  - Only when all the 'user stories' and system flows to get the basics sofware characteristics have been covered (mvp?), should one move on to the development phase.
+  - Only when all the 'user stories' and system flows to cover the basics sofware characteristics have been covered, should one move on to the development phase.
 And the above takes time.
 Normally it would take approximately 70% of the time (and cost) of the project. (sadly... this is not usually the case, at least not in the country I live in).

   - In DDD, the most important thing is the understanding, feedback and design of the stories that will be produced within the system.
 DDD is the design framework for a system based on its behavior, NOT based on the data models (entities) of the domain.